 One of the grim realities of malware is that not all scanners catch all malware, and even if they do, not all scanners can get rid of all malware.
 This is one reason it’s so important to avoid malware in the first place.

-If, after scanning above, you still see signs of an infection, or you’re just don’t feel safe, there’s really only one option.
+If you still see signs of an infection after that complete scan, or you just don’t feel safe, there’s only one option.

 It’s painful, but it’s the only way to be as certain as you can be that the malware is gone.